alchemy-fr/GeonamesServer/README.md

 Any other methods will result in a *405 Method not allowed* error.

-The results will be sent as text/xml or application/json files, according to the accept field within the request header.
+The results will be sent with the application/json mimetype.

 If the *sort* parameter is specified and set to *closeness* but the location of the request could not be determined